Kshitij-Ekantikashya/smart-warehouse-iot-pm-case-study/README.md

 ## 🙏 Acknowledgments

-- Warehouse operations team for requirements gathering and testing
+- HOD for guidance and mentoring.
-- Hardware engineering team for sensor integration
-- Backend development team for API design
-- UI/UX feedback from end users
+- UI/UX feedback from end users and peers

 ---